hestabroo/website/_posts/2025-09-10-gerrymandering.md

   Next was legality checks.
 Basically, the idea was to take the most favourably-scored precinct and validate that dropping it would not break contiguity or exceed our allowable district size.
-If either was violated, the precinct would be flagged as "illegal" so it wouldn't be prioritized next time - otherwise, the precinct would be dropped from the district.<br><br>
+If either was violated, the precinct would be flagged as "illegal" so it wouldn't be prioritized again next time - otherwise, the precinct would be dropped from the district.<br><br>

   I added a clause that if a desirable precinct to drop divided the remaining district (broke contiguity), before calling the drop illegal it would first consider the possibility of dropping the <em>entire</em> fragmented branch.
 You can see this happen a few times in the gif above.
 I also added a clause to maintain contiguity of the <em>remaining</em> state geometry (to avoid sewering the later steps), however intentionally <strong>disabled</strong> this rule until the final iterations (<1M votes remain) to allow the algorithm to quickly drop from both ends at the beginning.
 Again, in the gif above you can see where this rule kicks in and a previously dropped area is added <em>back in</em> to create contiguity of the remaining state.<br><br>

-  To save runtime on the computationally-heavy previous scoring step above, I allowed the algorithm to drop more than just one precinct while it was at this step (in this case, up to the best-scored 50% of border precincts):
+  To save runtime on the computationally-heavy previous scoring step above, I allowed the algorithm to drop more than just one precinct while it was at this step (in this case, up to the best-scored 33% of border precincts):

   {% highlight python %}
 _ndrop = max(int(len(_edgeprecs)*0.33), 1) #try some speed, drop x% of border or 1